Skip to main content

 stk create app my-app-name --skip-git-init

-stk create app my-app-name --description "my app description" --starter my-studio/my-stack/starter-name
+stk create app my-app-name --description "my app" --starter my-studio/my-stack/starter-name

--q, --non-interactiveDo not prompt the user for input parameters and return an error if any required parameter is not provided.
+-q, --non-interactiveDoes not prompt for input parameters and returns an error if any required parameter is missing.

--sp, --spec [TEXTO]The path to the specification file that contains the inputs and connections data for each applied plugin.
+-sp, --spec TEXTPath to the specification file containing inputs and connections data for each Plugin.

 stk create app my-app-name --spec /home/user/specs-folder/app.yaml